stonefarmer9/Digital-Notes/digital-notes/README.md

 The next stage of MVP will be an app that saves data in a MongoDB database.

+### Workflow

+I have used Github projects to manage to the workflow of this project.
+Using simple tickets to break tasks down into easy to manage chunks and generally keep myself organised.
+For the sake of ease and ability to focus on the code side of things I will not be using a strict user story and acceptance criteria methodology but will work with them loosely as a handy guide.

+Each ticket will have a branch associated with it and I will open PR's when the ticket is complete.
+As I am alone working on this project PR review process will be worked on to find a happy and rigid methodology that allows me to review my own code thoroughly (Will be updated here)

 ## Testing

 Testing for the App will be carried out in a TDD methodology as much as possible.
 To ensure this process is followed correctly my commits for each feature will follow this structure: